-Ball State University is proud to have been named a 2012 and 2013 Military Friendly School by G.I.
+Ball State University is proud to have been named a Military Friendly School by G.I.
 Jobs Magazine, putting us in the top 15 percent of schools nationwide.
 We assist and support our veterans in a number of different ways at Ball State.
 Learn more about our online degree programs and financial options for military personnel, veterans, and their families.

 Ball State University has earned four national rankings from U.S. News & World Report

 Online Programs for Veterans.

 - No. 4-online

 - No. 6-online